 It was next-level drive to be excellent.
 At all cost.

 I had some horrific crashes… but it all just toughened me up for skicross.

-Downhill mountain biking, is FOR SURE the best cross-training for skicross.
-Everything that goes on in your mind crosses over :

--looking ahead (around the athlete in front of you!),

--picking good lines,

-- working to generate speed from every little bump and bit of terrain,

--and MOST IMPORTANTLY – mastering that ABILITY TO OVERCOME THE FEAR that you feel when you’re about to hit a cliff or a blind jump.
-It’s all the same.
+(I had boyfriend who pushed me hard in this phase of my life)

 -I had Graduated from High School with good grades and I was going to school at the University of British Columbia and I found myself missing being a competitive athlete… I knew I could have gone further with the ski racing and I was wanting more.
 I really feel that I needed to go through the process of self-discovery myself though –it had to come from within.
 Not from a coach or a parent or even a boyfriend.

 -> I had all of these skills that I’d devoted my childhood to developing,

+and because I was programmed to strive for excellence… I felt really invested in them…

 …. and I had quit before I had realized my full potential.